shsagir/play-area-sync/docs/about-domains.md

 template:      article
 reviewed:      2016-07-11
-title:         All about Domains & DNS
+title:         All about domains & DNS
 lead:          How to configure and route domains to your fortrabbit App.
 naviTitle:     Domains
 group:         Kitchen_sink